SumeetShanbhag/pallet-detection_ground-segmentation/README.md

 - ROS 2 Humble
 - Python 3.10+
 - Required Python packages (see [requirements.txt](../requirements.txt))
-- `ultralytics` package must be installed in the Python environment accessible to ROS nodes
+- `ultralytics` and `opencv-python` must be installed in the Python environment accessible to ROS nodes:

 ```bash
 pip install ultralytics opencv-python